Jennifer Nettles: Sugarland

 In 2003, Nettles teamed up with Kristen Hall and Kristian Bush to form Sugarland.
-In 2006, Kristen Hall left the group and Nettles and Bush continued on as a duo releasing Enjoy the Ride in November 2006.
+In 2006, Hall left the group and Nettles and Bush continued on as a duo releasing Enjoy the Ride in November 2006.
 Their third album, titled Love on the Inside, was released on July 22, 2008.
 Regarding the trio's collaboration, she said:

 We really wanted to get out of where we had all been as artists and move beyond that to something bigger.
 Consequently all the songs reflect that; 'Fly Away,' 'Baby Girl,' all of those songs - you speak to the human condition and write what you know in your life.

 Sugarland was nominated for a Grammy award in the Best New Artist category in 2006.
 Although they did not win the award, Nettles and Bush performed for the awards show and Nettles presented both a Lifetime Achievement Award to Merle Haggard and the award for Best Country Group.

 A duet performance with rock band Bon Jovi, "Who Says You Can't Go Home", reached No. 7 on the Bubbling Under Hot 100 chart and No. 1 on the Billboard Hot Country Singles chart.
 The video for the song won a CMT Music Award in 2006 for Collaborative Video Of The Year.
 In February 2007, Nettles and Bon Jovi won a Grammy for Best Country Vocal Collaboration.

-In an interview on Fox News with Martha MacCullum, Nettles expressed interest in appearing in a Broadway play, stating in particular that she would like to play the role of Elphaba in Wicked.
+In an interview on Fox News with Martha MacCallum, Nettles expressed interest in appearing in a Broadway play, stating in particular that she would like to play the role of Elphaba in Wicked.